c002/offense/README.md

 ## pentest-dropbox

-Scripts for enumerating network on a headless device like a Raspberry Pi or similar.
+Scripts for enumerating a network on a headless device like a Raspberry Pi or similar.